lili668668/lili668668.github.io/README.md

 ### Work Experience

 - Wavenet
-  > I work at wavenet from January in 2018 to now.
+  > I work at wavenet from January in 2018 to February in 2019.

 ### University Period